starkube/timekube/README.md

 ### WWVB Reception

 The ES100 cannot decode the special extended time frame broadcast for 6 minutes each half-hour (minutes 10–16 and 40–46 past each hour).
-Reception attempts are skipped during these windows automatically.
+Reception attempts should be avoided during these windows.

 **Important:** The WWVB antenna is very sensitive to electrical noise.
 In this build the antenna had to be mounted externally to get reliable reception.
 Keep it away from switching power supplies, LCD backlights, and other noise sources.